TRUMPF-IoT/cdeDocs/docs/Coding/HelloWorld.md

 ## Creating your first IoT Solution

-C-DEngine IoT solution might contain up to four different elements.
+A C-DEngine IoT solution might contain up to four different elements.
 1)	A Host Application – An executable program that creates the main operating system process, then starts the C-DEngine.
 This could be an existing application being connected to the IoT.
 2)	One or more plugins – these are dynamic link libraries (DLLs) that contain the business logic and device access code for each device type that wants to participate in the IoT solution.
 Plugins extend the C-DEngine, and can be used for things like device-specific code or protocol-specific code.
 3)	Web Browser – enables access to the dashboard created by the host application.
 No additional coding is required for this component.